rlqd/easy-persist/README.md

 p.set({type: 'cat', name: 'Fluffy'})
     .then(() => console.log('Done!'));

-// Will fail when vlidateSet is true p.set({something: 'else'} as any)
+// Will fail when validateSet is true p.set({something: 'else'} as any)
     .catch(() => console.error('Oh, no!'));